nibblegap/ecloud-selfhosting/README.md

 or [OVH](https://www.ovh.co.uk/vps/vps-ssd.xml).
 Hosting at home is also possible in principle, but you will probably have problems with sending email (most providers will classify your email as spam).

+The below example will use `yourdomain.com` to explain the (initial) DNS setup you need to have for this to work.

+TBD this is maybe a bit too technical?
+First, create your VPS (note down its IP, 1.2.3.4 in this example) and create two A records in the zone file of your domain on your DNS server (or the corresponding webui of the domain registrar):
+ - A record from @ -> 1.2.3.4 (@ stands for the main domain itself - but not as a placeholder in this text, literally use @!)
+ - A record from mail -> 1.2.3.4 (CNAME would NOT be sufficient!)

-First, create your VPS and point the domain at it.
-Then set the reverse DNS to the same domain (this is usually possible in the VPS settings on the hoster's website).
+Then set the reverse DNS of 1.2.3.4 to mail.yourdomain.com.
+(this is usually possible in the VPS settings on the hoster's website).

 In the following text, `$DOMAIN` refers to the domain that you configured for your selfhosting server.